 Fixed Amount Incentives: For Fixed Amount Incentives the configured amount is applied as the total, singular disbursement made in the specified year.
 Thus, the itemized value is the same as the configured amount.

 Performance-Based Incentives (PBI): The configured amount is a $/kWh rate.
 Disbursements are made in Year 1 and through the configured duration.
 For example, a duration of three years disburses in years 1, 2, and 3.
 An escalation percentage is also configured to exponentially increase the disbursement each year.
-The incentive takes the annual production from the performance simulation and applies the degradation factor.
-The degradation factor defines the expected energy production each year of the project life relative to the previous year.
-You can edit the degradation factor on an account level for projects in Aurora’s Pro Mode and Sales Mode.
-Please note that any changes to the degradation factor will be applied to all projects within your account.
+The incentive takes the annual production from the performance simulation and applies panel degradation.
+Degradation defines the expected energy production each year of the project life relative to the previous year.
+You can edit the degradation on an account level for projects in Aurora’s Design Mode and Sales Mode.
+Please note that any changes to the degradation will be applied to all projects within your account.

-Example: If degradation is 95% and 10MW is produced in Year 1, then Year 2 is expected to produce 9.5MW.
+Example: If degradation is 0.5% and 10MWh is produced in Year 1, then Year 2 is expected to produce 9.95MWh

 Incentives With Caps: An incentive with caps is an incentive with limits on the incentive value.
 The cap value is calculated by multiplying the relative cap by its basis.
 This is normally the system cost with or without grants subtracted.
 Note, that relative caps are calculated and applied like a fixed cap in the incentive calculation More specifically, the lesser of the fixed cap and relative cap is used when capping the incentive disbursements.
 Some Cost-Based Incentives (CBIs) or Storage System Size, may also set relative caps.